Journal (German TV programme)

-The Journal was a TV newsprogram on Deutsche Welle, broadcast from its studios in Berlin, Germany.
+The Journal is a TV newsprogram on Deutsche Welle, broadcast from its studios in Berlin, Germany.
 It aired daily, usually on the hour, and was available in English, German, Spanish, and Arabic.
 These were broadcast via satellite to different parts of the world, but all were available DW's website and were often relayed via local broadcasters/channels.

 The Journal was initially aired on April 1, 1992, when RIAS-TV transformed into DW (Deutsche Welle).
 The program underwent significant rebrandings in 1994, 1999, 2002, and 2006.

 On June 22, 2015, The Journal concluded its run as DW-TV underwent a reorganization.
 It was subsequently replaced by DW News, known as DW Nachrichten in German and DW Noticias in Spanish.

 Editions

 There were 3-, 15-, and 30-minute editions of the Journal.

 Weekdays

 The 30-minute broadcast had two anchors.
 These editions included a business news segment with a ticker showing European and German stock prices and commodity prices.

 The English-language Journal was broadcast on weekdays at 0100, 1400, and 1900 UTC.
 The Spanish-language Journal was broadcast at 2200 and 0100 UTC (prime time for Latin American viewers).
 The 30-minute Journal in German was broadcast at 1300 and 2100 UTC.